Cookie Consent by Free Privacy Policy Generator website

 In June 2022 the council’s Executive received an update on the Castle Gateway project.
 Unfortunately, this part of the development has been subject to delays during the initial detailed design and costing process due to COVID-19, Brexit and the current inflationary pressures.

+In 2022 the contract was terminated due to challenges with the design and costing process.
 To continue to drive the project forward, members agreed to procure a new contractor to complete the design and costing process, to allow construction to begin (subject to Executive approval).

 Also see